 I also found it kind of hard to get a drink, especially at the pool swim up bars.
 If you go to a resort that allows it, I would recommend bringing a thermos (such as a Yeti Tumbler) to keep your drinks cold.
 If you only use the provided cups you don't get very large drinks and they melt very quickly.
 If you had a tumbler they would fill it up for you at the bar and it would last much longer and result in less trips to the bar!

-Overall, you won’t go thirsty here! 🙂 Or hungry for that matter!
-Be sure to check back for more travel food reviews as I work (eat) my way around the world! 🙂
+Overall, you won't go thirsty here! 🙂 Or hungry for that matter!
+Be sure to check back for more travel food reviews like these 6 Must-Eat Myrtle Beach Restaurants or this Couple’s Getaway Guide to Niagara as I work (eat) my way around the world! 🙂